rfielding/bc/README.md

 obj1 + obj2 + obj3 + -obj2 = obj1 + obj3
 ```

-So, if I sign a non-trash-compacted version of it, the signature is still unchanged after garbage collecgtion.
+So, if I sign a non-trash-compacted version of it, the signature is still unchanged after garbage collection.